Jimpa

-Jimpa is a 2025 drama film starring Olivia Colman and John Lithgow.
-It is directed by Sophie Hyde and written by Hyde and Matthew Cormack, of Closer Productions in Adelaide, South Australia.
-It had its world premiere at the 2025 Sundance Film Festival on 23 January 2025, and its Australian premiere at the Adelaide Film Festival on 15 October 2025.
-It received mixed reviews from critics after its screening at Sundance.
+Jimpa is a 2025 drama film co-produced and directed by Sophie Hyde, who co-wrote it with Matthew Cormack.
+Based on Hyde's own family story after her father, Jim Hyde, came out to his wife as gay when they were married with young children, the film stars Olivia Colman, John Lithgow, and Aud Mason-Hyde.

+Jimpa had its premiere at the 2025 Sundance Film Festival on 23 January 2025.
+It had a limited theatrical release in the United States on 5 February 2026 and was released in Australian cinemas on 19 February 2026.

 Synopsis

 Hannah, along with her nonbinary teenager, Frances, travel to Amsterdam to visit her gay father Jim (known as Jimpa).
 When Frances wishes to stay with their grandfather for a year, Hannah is forced to re-examine her parenting and her past.